NMAO1/NMAO-Tournament/docs/competitor-growth-and-badges.md

   per-criterion averages from `submission_scores` joined across the competitor's entries.
 Recharts line chart with selectable series.

+## 3b.
+Sustaining growth past the ceiling — the Mastery Path

+A 0-100 score/rating *will* plateau near the top, and a strong competitor is exactly who most embodies "constant growth" — so a capped line must not be the whole story.
+In martial arts, mastery isn't a higher number; it's holding higher, wider, deeper, and against stronger.
+Two layers:

+- **Skill (rating, 0-100)** — a *snapshot* of current ability, expected to plateau (like a black belt's forms not getting "more correct").
+Healthy, not a failure.
+- **The Mastery Path (lifetime, unbounded, never resets across seasons)** — the number that always answers "am I still growing?" with yes.
+It only ever accrues,
+  from: competing, personal bests, consistency (rising floor), mastering criteria (the Mirror filling), attempting higher **difficulty**, and advancing stages / beating higher-rated opponents.
+Surfaced as **Mastery Degrees** (like dan grades) — you don't cap, you earn the next degree.

+**The chart evolves with the athlete.** Early: the score line climbs.
+Near the ceiling, the Growth view shifts what it celebrates, via a **This Season / Lifetime**
+toggle:

+- **Rising floor, not just peak** — "your *worst* round is now a 60" is growth.
+- **The Mirror radar filling** — closing the gaps across all six criteria until the hexagon is complete (a long, always-visible arc).
+- **Difficulty climbing** — reward daring harder material.
+- **Climbing the ladder** — division → semis → finals → city → national → world.
+- **Seasons as chapters** — completed Imprints stack into a lifetime constellation;
+  a veteran's profile looks *richer* over time, never flatter.

+The app says it out loud: **growth doesn't stop at the ceiling — it changes shape** (from "climb higher" to "hold it, widen it, deepen it, test it against the best").

 ## 4. Earned Virtues (fixing the "arbitrary" problem)

 The virtue must be *earned from what you actually did*, not assigned at random.